-An understanding of some of the basic rules of MotoGP™ World Championship racing adds to the enjoyment of any viewer watching Grand Prix, whether you are at the track in person or whether you are one of the millions keeping up with the action on television.
+An understanding of some of the basic rules of MotoGP™ World Championship racing adds to the enjoyment of any viewer watching Grands Prix, whether you are at the track in person or one of the millions keeping up with the action on television.

-A full list of the entire FIM Road Racing World Championship Grand Prix rules and codes can be obtained from the FIM’s official website by clicking here, while below you will find a couple of examples of some of the most important rules.
+A full list of the entire FIM Road Racing World Championship Grand Prix rules and codes can be obtained from the FIM’s official website.
+Below you will find a couple of examples of some of the most important rules.

 Breaking rules on track and/or ignoring flag instructions can result in various punishments for the riders depending on the seriousness of the infringement, namely: warnings, fines, ride through penalties, changes of race position, time penalties, disqualifications, withdrawals of Championship points, suspensions or exclusions.